mediaelement/mediaelement/docs/api.md

 **Notes**
 1. Vimeo and Soundcloud don't need any configuration for now since they are pretty straight forward.
 2. To use DRM with M(PEG)-DASH, make sure CORS are configured correctly, and also your site **MUST** be using SSL.
-3. `success` and `error` will be available for both MediaElement and MediaElementPlayer; however, when using the player, a third argument is passed: `player`, which gives access to the methods associated to the `MediaElementPlayer` class.
+3. `success` and `error` will be available for both `MediaElement` and `MediaElementPlayer`; however, when using `MediaElementPlayer`, a third argument is passed: `instance`, which gives access to the methods associated to the `MediaElementPlayer` class.

 <a id="player"></a>
 ### MediaElementPlayer